airgradienthq/airgradient-example-display/README.md

-# International School Bangkok Display Demo - Plain JavaScript
+# AirGradient Display Demo - Plain JavaScript

-A demonstration display playground for the International School Bangkok (ISB) showcasing air quality monitoring data using public APIs.
+A demonstration display playground showcasing air quality monitoring data using public APIs.
 This application provides a real-time display interface for environmental measurements using **plain JavaScript** instead of Angular.

 ## Overview

-This project serves as a demo application for ISB to showcase air quality monitoring capabilities.
+This project serves as a demo application to showcase air quality monitoring capabilities.
 Instead of using internal APIs, this demo utilizes public APIs to display current environmental measurements in a user-friendly interface.

 ## Features